ozihler/teamsmells/chapters/The-Purist.md

 * if there is no framework available
 * if the available framework is not suitable for the project
 * if the available framework's expenses are higher than the costs of implementing it in-house (debatable)
-* if the in-house framework is a core subdomain that solves the problem the established framework solves in a new and exciting way (e.g. AI replacing Google Search for simple queries)
+* if the in-house framework is a core subdomain that solves the problem the established framework solves in a new and exciting way (e.g. AI replacing Google Search)

 ## Questions identify a Purist
 * Who maintains the in-house framework?